Indian vegetarian cuisine: Regional variations

 The diet in Northern India is primarily based on wheat, therefore breads like roti (round flatbread), naan, and paratha (stuffed flatbread) are common staples.
-The region's fertile plains offer a wide range of fresh fruits and vegetables, while its flavors have been influenced by Central Asian and Mughlai history.
+The region's fertile plains offer a wide range of fresh fruits and vegetables, while its flavours have been influenced by Central Asian and Mughlai history.
 North India is well-known for its variety of dals (lentils), and curries that are often thick, creamy, and mildly spicy, featuring ingredients such as paneer, ghee, yoghurt, and nuts.
 These gravies are often eaten together with breads rather than rice, though fragrant biryanis and pulaos remain popular for festive meals.

-Popular vegetarian dishes include chole bhature (chickpea curry and deep-fried bread), aloo gobi (curry with potatoes and cauliflower), saag paneer and paneer tikka.
+Popular vegetarian dishes include chole bhature (chickpea curry and deep-fried bread), aloo gobhi (curry with potatoes and cauliflower), saag paneer and paneer tikka.